12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

 </script>

-Drop this in and Google shows ⭐ratings, expandable FAQs, breadcrumbs in the results → higher CTR.
+Drop this in and Google starts showing ⭐ ratings, expandable FAQs, and breadcrumbs in the results, which in turn lifts CTR.

 9. CTR Optimization — turning impressions into clicks

 Showing up doesn't help if no one clicks.
-CTR drivers:
+The things that drive CTR are these:

-• <title> — direct match with the query, attractive
+• <title> — direct match with the query, and attractive

 • <meta name="description"> — core value in ~150 chars